mfaani/mfaani/content/posts/devtools/Optimizing App Size/How Does The Linker Help Reduce app Size - Part 1/index.md

 To better understand static and dynamic libraries, I highly recommend going through this [fantastic tutorial](https://medium.com/karlmax-berlin/sub-modules-for-xcode-acb6b1e5f567) written by [Ralph Bergmann](https://twitter.com/Ralph__Bergmann) for how to create your own dynamic frameworks or static libraries.
 Going through the tutorial helped me see:
 1. How I can simply create libraries **without CocoaPods**.
 3. Then I inspected each build folder along with the Products folder.
 2. The drastic differences between the Xcode setup between a static library vs a framework.

+## Any Problems with Static Linking?

+Yes there are a few.
+Mainly when it comes to sharing libraries between an app and its app extensions.
+For more on that see [part 2](https://mfaani.com/posts/devtools/optimizing-app-size/how-does-the-linker-help-reduce-app-size-part-2/) of this post.